kirenz/course-template/docs/project-description.md

 ### Analysis

 Focus on the descriptive statistics and EDA for the response variable and a few other interesting variables and relationships.

+**Interpret the results.**

 ### Model